croz-ltd/klokwrk-project/support/documentation/article/modules-and-packages/old/modulesAndPackages-old.md

 ![Image 7 - jackson library packaging comparison](images/07-jackson-library-packaging-comparison.jpg "Image 7 - jackson library packaging comparison") <br/>
 *Image 7 - jackson library packaging comparison*

-This time, in the core `klokwrk-lib-jackson` library, we need separated subpackages for splitting different functions.
+This time, in the core `klokwrk-lib-lo-jackson` library, we need separated subpackages for splitting different functions.
 It is worth noting the names of subpackages.
 They are the same as for corresponding packages in the Jackson library.
 This is standard practice when you are extending existing libraries, which aids in understanding and maintenance.

 ## Packaging for applications